Joseph B. Keeler: Career

 Keeler was the main person behind the establishment of the first BYA boarding house.
 In 1888 he was described as being the First Counselor to Karl G. Maeser.
 Keeler taught theology courses at BYA and later BYU.
 Keeler wrote a book on the Aaronic Priesthood which in 1904 was used as the first Aaronic Priesthood manual in the LDS Church, Foundation Stones of the Earth, A Concordance of the Doctrine and Covenants, The Student's Guide to Bookkeeping and also a book entitled First Steps in Church Government.
 In 1902 Keeler wrote a pamphlet entitled The Bishop's Court which provided for the standardization of procedures and was a key step in moving LDS bishops out of matters that were felt to be civil in nature.
 Forms from this book were still being recommended for use in official Church publications in 1939.
 Keeler was also an outspoken opponent of biological evolution.

 Keeler was closely connected with both the Religion Classes and the YMMIA.
 He was involved with the organization of the first Religion Class, a program that was later merged with the primary.
-He also served was for many years part of the Utah Stake YMMIA presidency and was its president from 1893-1895.
+He also served was for many years part of the Utah Stake YMMIA presidency and was its president from 1893 to 1895.
 At that time Utah Stake covered all of Utah County.

-From 1895-1901 Keeler was bishop of the Provo 4th Ward.
+From 1895 to 1901 Keeler was bishop of the Provo 4th Ward.
 In 1901 Keeler became first counselor to David John in the presidency of the Utah Stake, which had been reduced to just the city of Provo.
 Keeler became president of the Utah Stake in 1908.
 Keeler remained the president of the Utah Stake until 1919 when he was succeeded by Thomas N. Taylor.

 Keeler remained on the faculty of BYU until his retirement May 1920.
-He was dean of BYU's business college from 1904-1920.
+He was dean of BYU's business college from 1904 to 1920.
 In 1921 Keeler was ordained a patriarch for the Utah Stake by James E. Talmage.